emailhippo/email-verify-api-docs/docs/editions.rst

 .. _Endpoint Details: https://api.hippoapi.com/swagger

-About Editions
+About editions
 ==============
 There are three editions of endpoints.

 * Basic
-* Block Lists
+* Block lists
 * More

 Each varies in functionality and performance.